Minors on Campus

 Training of all employees and students having contact with Minors on campus or off-campus and sponsored by Mines is required prior to contact.
 For an in-person training, contact the Compliance & Policy Office.
 The Program Director/Hosting Department is responsible for the training and tracking of compliance.

-- Shine the Light video by United Educators (9 minutes) highlights child safety and the importance of safety awareness in programs involving minors.
-(Alternate link to video.)
+- Shine a Light video by United Educators (9 minutes) highlights child safety and the importance of safety awareness in programs involving minors (Video for non-Mines students/employees)

 - To apply for a current/updated background check (employees only), follow the link to the HR Forms page and select Background Disclosure/Authorization to complete your approval for the process.
 Please allow two (2) weeks for the processing.